-The following policy applies to all voting done within the PWG and its Working Groups:
+The following voting rights policy applies to all voting done within the PWG Working Groups:

-- A voter must be a representative of a PWG Member Organization. - Votes are counted on an organization basis. - At times it may become necessary to conduct a vote on internal WG matters.
-If so, eligibility is determined by an organization attending two of the previous four meetings, where meetings include both face-to-face meetings and conference calls.
-It is the responsibility of the Secretary to maintain the list of eligible voters and post this in the meeting minutes.
-There is no history of attendance requirement, only a membership requirement, for voting at PWG Plenary meetings. - With a simple majority vote, the working group may confer voting rights to an individual or organization that is not otherwise eligible to vote due to lack of attendance.
-This is done on a case-by-case basis and is intended to address those individuals or companies who have made significant, on-going contributions to the group but have not been able to attend the required number of meetings.
-In no case may a representative of a nonmember company be conferred voting rights by the action of a working group. - A simple majority is required to pass on administrative and operational issues.
-Otherwise Formal Approval, as defined in section 7.2, is required on all voting. - A working Group chair may declare that a sufficient quorum does not exist for voting purposes if at least 50% of voting members are not present during the vote. - Voting is not a requirement for declaring rough consensus.
+A voter must be a representative of a PWG Member Organization.

+• Votes are counted on an organization basis.

+553 554 555 At times it may become necessary to conduct a vote on internal WG matters.
+If so, eligibility is determined by an organization attending two of the previous four face-to-face meetings, or two of the previous four conference calls.
+It is the responsibility of the Secretary to maintain the list of eligible voters.

+• With a simple majority vote, the working group may confer voting rights to an individual or organization that is not otherwise eligible to vote due to lack of attendance.
+This is done on a case-by-case basis and is intended to address those individuals or companies who have made significant, on-going contributions to the group - but have not been able to attend the required number of meetings.
+In no case may a representative of a non-member company be conferred voting rights by the action of a working group.

+A Working Group Chair may declare that a sufficient quorum does not exist for voting purposes if at least 50% of potential voting members are not present during the vote.

+Voting is not a requirement for declaring rough consensus, unless specifically requested by a member with voting rights.